lucasrcezimbra/lucasrcezimbra.github.io/content/anotacoes/Linux.md

 	- https://unixism.net/loti/what_is_io_uring.html
 	- https://kernel.dk/io_uring.pdf
 - [Alternatives to]({{< ref "Alternatives to" >}}) Apache Benchmark
+- listening for codes sent by the keyboard: `sudo showkey`
+- listening for codes sent by the mouse: `sudo apt install evtest && sudo evtest`
 - How to transform `curl` to `ab`
 	- `<curl>` = `<ab>`
 	- `-H` = `-H`: headers